sentrysoftware/studioX-templates/templates/cAdvisor/README.md

 Docker Monitoring using cAdvisor
 ================================

-This template provides monitoring of the docker containers and file systems using cAdvisor.
+This template provides monitoring of the docker containers and file systems using cAdvisor (https://github.com/google/cadvisor).

 * File System Statistics
 * Container statistics